Security Status

 General Travel Advice

-As there is no Irish Embassy or Consulate in Bermuda, we are limited in the help we can offer you in an emergency situation.
-However, if you need assistance, you can contact the Honorary Consul in Bermuda or the Department of Foreign Affairs.
+As there is no Irish Embassy in Bermuda, we are limited in the help we can offer you in an emergency.
+However, if you need assistance, you can contact the Irish Embassy in Washington DC.

 Safety and Security